carterhudson/fragment-factory-extensions/README.md

-# fragment-factory-extensions
+# Fragment Factory Extensions

-### Some useful extension functions for working with Android's Fragment Factory.
+Some useful extension functions for working with Android's Fragment Factory.
+Helps me cut down on tedious repetition.
+This is mostly so I don't have to re-write this for other projects in the future.

+## Example

+There's an attached example application that uses this stuff in all the ways I could think of offhand.

 It's super simple and mainly consists of the following two functions:

 ```kotlin
 inline fun <reified FragmentT : Fragment> FragmentFactory.instantiate(arguments: Bundle): FragmentT =
   instantiate(ClassLoader.getSystemClassLoader(), nameOf<FragmentT>())